 If you choose the Intel Pentium G4560 over a Core i3 chip, you won’t even notice the slight loss of performance, as you’ll be too busy counting all the money you saved.
 As the first Pentium chip in a long time to boast hyper-threading, the G4560 shows us what low-end CPUs have been missing for so long.
 And, in benchmarks, it proves that it’s easily adjacent to the pricier Intel Core i3-7100.

 Cores: 4 | Threads: 8 | Base clock: 3.6GHz | Boost clock: 3.9GHz | L2 cache: 2MB

-One of the only things that we were left wanting when AMD’s Ryzen processors blew up is that they didn’t support integrated graphics.
-However, the Ryzen 5 2400G changes everything for mainstream PC users.
-With impressive AMD Vega graphics, it’s a fantastic APU that will be perfect for anyone looking to build a home theater PC.
-And, now that AMD has slashed the price you can get your 4K action on cheaper than ever.
+One of the only things that was missing in AMD’s Ryzen processors when they blew up was the integrated graphics support.
+But then, the Ryzen 5 2400G hit the streets and changed everything for mainstream PC users.
+With excellent AMD Vega graphics, it’s a fantastic APU that will be ideal for anyone looking to build a home theater PC.
+Plus, now that AMD has slashed the price, you can get your 4K action for cheaper than ever.

 Read the full review: AMD Ryzen 5 2400G

 - Ready to up the ante on your display?
 The best monitor is here.